-However, have you noticed that there are many social media pages which get almost no interactions from their followers.
-Companies the create pages, and for various reasons they fail to attract interactions from people.
-Without social media engagement, their effort to a waste and they hardly reap any benefits out of this.
+However, have you noticed that many social media pages get almost no interactions from their followers?
+Companies create pages, and for various reasons, they fail to attract interactions from people.
+Without social media engagement, their effort to waste and they hardly reap any benefits out of this.

 How to get higher social media engagement